Structure of the Current Team

 - State Offices are staffed by a single volunteer (director) appointed by the national office.
 State offices typically are for advocacy and represent HLAA at the state level.
 State offices can also provide support to the HLAA Chapters, especially if there is no state chapter coordinator.

-- State Associations have bylaws, are incorporated in their state and operate by elected boards of trustees, similar to HLAA National.
+- State Associations have bylaws, are incorporated in their state and operate by elected boards of directors, similar to HLAA National.
 Each chapter within the state has representation on the board of the state association.
 Every HLAA member in the state is automatically a state association member.